FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/ST_API_integation/_index.md

         -   *URL:*`https://<st_host>`
         -   *Use for outbound:***Yes**
         -   *Use for inbound:***No**
-        -   This will import the certificate from a daemon in <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> – HTTPS or Admin.
-This certificate should have CN: IP of the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> and no empty fields.
+        -   This will import the certificate from a daemon in {{< SecureTransport/securetransportname >}} – HTTPS or Admin.
+This certificate should have CN: IP of the {{< SecureTransport/securetransportname >}} and no empty fields.
 Empty fields will cause run-time internal server errors since API Gateway is sensitive to them.
 7. Click **Save**.
 8. On the **Frontend API** tab, select the alias of new API and then click **Manage selected > Publish**.
     The Frontend API can only be configured only if not published.
 To unpublish the Frontend API, select the alias of the new API and then click **Manage selected > Unpublish**.